 - Default Risk: The biggest risk on these platforms is default risk, where the borrower simply defaults on the debt.
 Since these are all personal loans, there is nothing securing the debt (like there could be with real estate).
 However, these platforms have very low minimums (usually $25), so you can hedge default risk easier through diversification.

 How To Get Started With Peer To Peer Lending

 If you're looking to get started with peer to peer lending, here are the major platforms that allow you to get started.

 There are also several types of crowdfunded investment platforms that don't quite fit into a nice category, so we're calling them specialty crowdfunding platforms.
 In fact, most of these platforms don't advertise themselves as an investment.
 When you "invest" on these platforms, you're considered a sponsor or buyer - not an investor.

 These include companies like Kickfurther, where you can invest in a company's inventory, or Kickstarter, where you can back a creative project in exchange for receiving the physical good.

 However, we consider them crowdfunding because the same principles apply - people are pooling money together to fund "something", with the hope of getting that money/value back and more.

 Each of these has their own risk/reward ratio, but we consider these investments to be the riskiest of all the crowdfunding options.

 These investments are typically much more risky than other crowdfunding investments.
-They are less-proven, are setup in ways that typically have no collateral or minimal collateral, and the reward sometimes doesn't equate the risk.
+They are setup in ways that typically have no collateral or minimal collateral, and the reward sometimes doesn't equate the risk.

 However, if you're a fan of the product/service, the reward could outweigh any potential risks.